Shawen17/Logistics-service/README.md

 ### Step 1: Webapp

-Created Product directory at src/components/Product with Product.tsx, Product.test.tsx, Product.style.tsx, Product.stories.tsx, and ProductImg.tsx files.
-The Product.style.tsx contains styled-components for the Product component.
+Created a `Product` directory at `src/components/Product`, containing the files: `Product.tsx`, `Product.test.tsx`, `Product.style.tsx`, `Product.stories.tsx`, and `ProductImg.tsx`.
+The `Product.style.tsx` file includes styled-components for the `Product` component.

-Developed the Product component that will take product object as props and display the product image, name, and id.
+Developed the `Product` component to accept a product object as props and display the product image, name, and ID.

-I implemented the Product component in ProductPage.tsx at `webapp/src/pages/ProductsPage/ProductsPage.tsx`, where all active product data are mapped.
-The frontend is served with nginx as configured in the Dockerfile and nginx.conf files.
+Implemented the `Product` component in `ProductsPage.tsx` at `webapp/src/pages/ProductsPage/ProductsPage.tsx`, where all active product data are mapped.
+The frontend is served with Nginx as configured in the `Dockerfile` and `nginx.conf` files.

 ### Step 2: api.products

-I developed the endpoint `/api/products` to return the json objects of all active products required by the Product page.
-The base directory contains a Dockerfile to build the image for the backend application to run as a container in a micro-service development approach.
-The backend is also served with nginx as configured in the nginx.conf file. test_product.py was also developed to test the `api/products/*` endpoints using pytest within the running container with the command discussed above.
+I developed the endpoint `/api/products` to return JSON objects of all active products needed by the Product page.
+The base directory includes a `Dockerfile` to build the image for the backend application, allowing it to run as a container in a microservice development approach.
+The backend is served with Nginx as configured in the `nginx.conf` file.
+Additionally, `test_product.py` was created to test the `api/products/*` endpoints using pytest within the running container, utilizing the command mentioned above.

 ### Step 3: mariadb